 We certainly hope not.
 But the FBI isn’t so sure.
-A recent Washington Post article states that “nearly two dozen companies have been hacked in cases similar to the Target breach and more almost certainly will fall victim in the months ahead, the FBI recently warned retailers,” this “according to an official who was not authorized to speak publicly.”
+According to a recent Washington Post article, the FBI recently alerted retailers that almost two dozen companies have already faced hacks similar to the Target breach.
+Furthermore, they anticipate more companies will likely become victims in the upcoming months, based on information from an official not authorized for public statements.

 So they want you to consider yourself warned, though not “officially.”
 The piece noted that “only 11 percent of businesses have adopted industry-standard security measures,” a somewhat shocking statistic that leaves us at AVPS wondering what those other 89% are thinking.

 The Rise of Copycat Crimes in the Cyber World